In view of the Coronavirus situation no services will take place until further notice. Further information is given

 Knelston school and some local business have had to close, sadly.
 However, Knelston shop, Scurlage Village shop, the Pharmacy, the farm shop and garden nursery remain open.
 Alongside them, Justin, Nigel Clarke and others are serving those communities, bringing shopping to the doors of the more vulnerable.
 We are aware more than ever of the value of communities and the care of those around us, and are deeply thankful for them.
 We are also more aware of our privilege of being surrounded by outdoor space and having gardens to tend.
 We rejoice that Spring has arrived, with its signs of new life.
 In May, having remembered the death and resurrection of Jesus during Holy week and Easter, we will remember His Ascension into heaven followed by Pentecost, when the promised Holy Spirit was first given to the Lord’s believers.

 The Lord is risen and is with us!
 He offers us new life through his unending love and peace.
 May this Spring be a specially blessed time as we hold fast in faith.
 After this time of human confinement may we find signs that creation’s restoration has begun.

 St Illtyd’s, Oxwich

-Despite the anxieties at the moment there is still much to be thankful for as there has been so much kindness and offers of practical help within the community.
-We are fortunate to live such an area and not in a busy, impersonal city.
+Despite the anxieties of the times we live in there is much to be thankful for as there have been so many acts of kindness and offers of practical help within our community.
+We are very fortunate to live in such an area.

 St Cattwg’s, Port Eynon